Egale is moving forward with plans to create a shelter for queer and trans youth in Toronto’s Downtown East.

 “We know that as an organization that we even though we have a long history with LGBTI issues, we’re working really hard to put ourselves up to speed on the housing side of things,” Kennedy says.

 The project will require around $6 million in capital fundraising, according to Kennedy.
-The firms involved with redesigning and developing the building, including SUSTAINABLE.TO Architecture + Building, the Daniels Corporation and Yabu Pushelberg, are all donating their expertise pro-bono.
+The firms involved with redesigning and developing the building, including Sustainable, the Daniels Corporation and Yabu Pushelberg, are all donating their expertise pro-bono.

 Kennedy said that the primary differences between Sprott House and the Egale Centre are that Sprott House welcomes allies to stay in the shelter and that Egale plans to provide more intensive case management and counselling.